Subscribe to Our Newsletter

 Low-income communities and communities of color often bear a disproportionate burden of pollution and associated health risks.
 Environmental justice seeks to correct this inequity by reducing the pollution experienced by these communities and ensuring their input is considered in decisions that affect them.
 "Environmental justice" is defined in California law as the fair treatment of people of all races, cultures, and incomes with respect to the development, adoption, implementation, and enforcement of environmental laws, regulations, and policies.
 (Cal.
 Gov. Code, § 65040.12, subd. (e).)

-In an effort to address the inequitable distribution of pollution and associated health effects in low-income communities and communities of color, the Legislature passed and Governor Brown signed SB 1000 in 2016, requiring local governments to identify environmental justice communities (called “disadvantaged communities”) in their jurisdictions and address environmental justice in their general plans.
-This new law has several purposes, including to facilitate transparency and public engagement in local governments’ planning and decision making processes, reduce harmful pollutants and the associated health risks in environmental justice communities, and promote equitable access to health-inducing benefits, such as healthy food options, housing, public facilities, and recreation.
+SB 1000 went into effect in 2018, requiring local governments to identify environmental justice communities (called "disadvantaged communities") in their jurisdictions and address environmental justice in their general plans, which serve as a local government’s “blueprint” for how the city and/or county will grow and develop.
+This law has several purposes, including to facilitate transparency and public engagement in local governments' planning and decision-making processes, reduce harmful pollutants and the associated health risks in environmental justice communities, and promote equitable access to health-inducing benefits, such as healthy food options, housing, public facilities, and recreation.

-The Attorney General is working to ensure local governments comply with SB 1000.
-Below are the comments we have submitted in an effort to promote effective environmental justice planning at the local level.
+The Attorney General is working to ensure local governments comply with SB 1000 and other mandatory duties to further equitable land use policies.
+Below are the comments we have submitted and enforcement actions we have taken in an effort to promote effective environmental justice planning at the local level.